angular/angular/aio/content/guide/template-syntax.md

 **not** the attribute.
 This applies to data-binding in general.
 Data-binding works with *properties* of DOM elements, components, and directives, not HTML *attributes*.

-## HTML attribute vs. DOM property
+### HTML attribute vs. DOM property

 The distinction between an HTML attribute and a DOM property is key to understanding how Angular binding works. **Attributes are defined by HTML.
-Properties are accessed from DOM, or the Document Object Model, nodes.**
+Properties are accessed from DOM (Document Object Model) nodes.**

 * A few HTML attributes have 1:1 mapping to properties; for example, `id`.